09/22/2023 by Christine Morris

 Shipping temperature-sensitive items?
 Check out our Temperature Shipping Guide for temperature suggestions.

 Additionally, the frozen food sector looks to be growing.
-Besides filling home freezers, frozen foods are growing at restaurants.
+Besides filling home freezers, frozen foods are growing in restaurants.
 Restaurants are also providing new menu items for the frozen grocery aisle.
 In an American Frozen Food Institute report, 72 percent of frozen food consumers said they combine frozen and fresh ingredients in their meals.